Kuber-Pathak/MERN-PROJECT/README.md

-This is my first CRUDE basci project when i was learning MERN
+This is my first basic CRUDE project when i was learning MERN